-My name is Sammy Pichler, and I am a junior at The Dalton School in New York City.
+My name is Sammy Pichler, and I am a senior at The Dalton School in New York City.
 In the upcoming years, I wish to attend a college that excels in both academics and athletics.
 Playing college soccer has been a goal of mine for many years, and I am dedicated, in every way, to achieving this goal.

 In 2017, I was selected to compete in a tournament in Milan, Italy, with the PDP Regional Team.
 Throughout the competition, we played against top teams from across Europe.
 In 2018, I trained with ED Val Miñor Nigran, a high level team in Spain, that competes against top La Liga Academies.

 I consider myself a very strong defensive player, as I rarely get beat by attackers.
 This is in part due to my tactical awareness, along with my speed and endurance.
 I am capable of running a mile in 5:05, and although I have not timed a 100 yard dash, I am fast, and confident that few attackers could outrun me.
 I believe that I am a very effective outside back, as I am very good at attacking down the flanks with my speed, and either delivering balls into the box, or cutting into the middle.